Advocacy groups to Congress: Don’t overturn EPA Risk Management Program amendments

 Washington – A group of 26 organizations is calling for congressional leaders to block attempts to nullify amendments to the Environmental Protection Agency Risk Management Program rule for chemical facilities.

-The group, led by the Environmental Justice Health Alliance, sent a letter to four Congressional officials on Feb.
+The group, led by the Environmental Justice Health Alliance, sent a letter to four members of Congress on Feb.
 10, asking that EPA efforts be maintained.

 The amendments, finalized in December and slated to go into effect March 14, met opposition last month when Rep. Markwayne Mullin (R-OK) introduced House Joint Resolution 59.
 The resolution would block the amendments under the Congressional Review Act while preventing additional chemical safety improvements not directed by Congress, according to a press release.